laravel-enso/documentation/docs/frontEnd/tabs.md

 the component is not destroyed & recreated when the user switches back & forth to this tab.

 ### tabs/Static.vue
-An static type of tab used within the Tab component.
+A static type of tab used within the Tab component.

 Props:
 - `active`, `boolean`, optional, default `false`, if true, the tab is visible

 In case of the Static tab (as opposed to the Alive tab), the tab is hidden when not visible, and also destroyed.
-For example if the content of the tab is a complex, resources intensive component, the component is destroyed & recreated when the user switches back & forth to this tab which might take longer.
+For example if the content of the tab is a complex, resources intensive component, the component is destroyed & recreated when the user switches back & forth to this tab which might take longer to display, generate multiple requests, consume extra resources.

+One advantage of using a Static tab is that, the data within the tab will be as recent as the last time the tab was activated by the user, since that is when it got recreated.

 ## Documentation